tughi/recode/docs/Code.md

 let p = Point(x: 16, y: 32)
 ```

-Fields may be omitted (zero-initialized) or listed in any order.
+Fields may be listed in any order, but a struct initializer must cover **all** fields of the struct — omitting any field is an error (`Struct member not initialized: <name>`).
+To get a zero-initialized value, declare without an initializer instead (`let p: Point`).

 ### Heap Allocation